 If your legs need more than lifestyle changes, your solution may include a state-of-the-art, minimally invasive procedure that could be done in less than an hour.
-And it gets better: No cuts, no sutures, no down time.
+And it gets better: No cuts, sutures, or downtime.
 Things have changed dramatically in this field of medicine.

-Varicose veins, which can appear blue, red or flesh-tone, bulge from the skin.
-They are often found on the thighs, the front and back of calves or the inside of the legs near the ankles and feet.
+Varicose veins can appear blue, red, or flesh-tone and bulge from the skin.
+They are often found on the thighs, the front and back of calves, or the inside of the legs near the ankles and feet.
 In contrast, spider veins, which tend to be red, are smaller than varicose veins and don’t bulge.
 They are found on the legs—and even the face.

 Spider veins, which impact more than half of women, can often be the first indication of an underlying condition called chronic venous insufficiency.
 Sclerotherapy is the most common technique for treating spider veins.
 This medical procedure involves the injection of a sclerosant into a vein to collapse it.

-Radiofrequency ablation, deemed the standard for today’s treatments for venous insufficiency, involves a small catheter that delivers heat to close the abnormal vein.
-The procedure is minimally invasive, and it can be done in the office.
+Radiofrequency ablation-deemed the standard for today’s treatments for venous insufficiency, involves a small catheter that delivers heat to close the abnormal vein.
+The procedure is minimally invasive and can be done in the office.